 Once you have a catchy headline, the next step is to include the necessary images to make the web page stand out.
 There’s nothing better than adding a hero image to break up the text for better SEO architecture.

 The image helps hook consumers, which is why several landing pages add the CTA option just below it.
 This makes it impossible to miss.

 Also, you should only use high-quality images, thereby reducing the need for too many words.

 We mentioned how the headline needs to be short and crisp to serve its purpose and improve conversion rates.
 But what will you do if you need to fit more content?

 Rather than adding words to the main heading or reducing the size of the landing page image, we suggest making room for sub-headings.
 Hence, you can explain the purpose of the product or service without affecting the appeal of the landing page.

-It allows brands to retain the clean design of landing pages, ensuring that a visitor gets value for their time.
+It allows brands to retain the clean design of landing pages, ensuring that visitors get value for their time.
 In other words, while the headline draws in consumers, the sub-heading should make them stay.